thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 With this in place we have now gotten rid of manual bindings, replacing that with `@ContributesTo` and `@ContributesBinding`.
 We also deleted our god component class and in turn getting rid a lot of boilerplate thanks to anvil.

 [@Ralf](https://x.com/vRallev) and all the contributors have done a fantastic job with [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil).
 The integration was smooth.
 I'm looking forward to how these libraries evolve.
+(Maybe it should be renamed to KiAnvil.
+Get it?
+You know, like Keanu, because of how lethal it feels?
+No? 😂 Don't worry, I will see myself out.)

 Until we meet again, folks.
 Happy coding! ✌️